AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 #NOTICE
+This is a fork of Ian KD8CEC's uBitx firmware.

+The initial purpose of this fork is to modify the source code so that it can use newer processors with more memory and faster CPU's.
+In particular, the new Nano 33 IOT and BLE processors will be supported by the intial efforts.
+Since neither of these processors include onboard EEPROM's, porting this software will require providing an option for off-processor EEPROM's that are accessed via I2C bus.

+With more memory and a faster CPU, there are additional features that can be added that could benefit uBitx owners.

+73
+Mark
+AJ6CU

+What follows are the last Releases notes provided by Ian.

+#NOTICE
 ----------------------------------------------------------------------------
 - Now Release Version 1.20 on my blog (http://www.hamskey.com)
 - You can download and compiled hex file and uBITX Manager application on release section (https://github.com/phdlee/ubitx/releases)